 It will also say the following in the player chat:

 Client message: Activate!

-The following are items that are spawned inside the tower.
+The following items are spawned inside the tower:

 - Glowstone Dust